Watercolour Butterflies: from Sketch to finished Painting

 THE SKETCHING

-With the perfect reference in hand, I am now ready for the initial sketching.
-I usually sketch on standard printing paper and then transfer my drawing onto watercolour paper using a light pad.
-I start with the body and one of the wings, then sketch the other wing to ensure both sides of the butterfly are as symmetrical as possible.
+I print the reference, then sketch it out on standard paper first.
+Once I’m happy with the drawing, I transfer it onto watercolour paper using a light pad.
+I usually start with the body and one wing, then draw the second wing so both sides feel balanced and as symmetrical as possible.

 THE PAINTING PROCESS

-Most of the time, I begin my paintings with the wet-on-wet technique, letting the colours flow and blend on the paper.
-I then shift to a wet-on-dry approach, focusing on depth, definition, and the finer details that bring the butterfly to life.
-I usually start with the wings, then move on to the body.
+Before starting the final piece, I often paint a smaller version first.
+It helps me see how the colours behave and refine my technique.
+It also gives me a bit more confidence before moving on to the larger painting, and sometimes that small study becomes a finished piece on its own.
+I start with the wet-on-wet technique, letting the colours flow and blend on the paper.
+Then I switch to wet-on-dry to build depth and add the finer details that bring the butterfly to life.
+I usually begin with the wings, then move on to the body.

 MY BUTTERFLY BOOK RECOMMENDATIONS: